 - Select hay with a low level of soluble carbohydrates for the IR horse.
 Small grain hays such as oat and ryegrass have much greater sugar content than other grass hays like timothy and orchard grass.
 Alfalfa hay and coastal Bermuda grass are usually the lowest in soluble carbohydrate (sugar and starch) content, but alfalfa contains more calories and feeding rate must be monitored closely.
 Clover hay should be avoided for the IR horse as the starch content can be high as well as the caloric density.
 Moderate quality grass hay is preferred due to its low soluble carbohydrate content and moderate caloric content.
 Soaking hay for 60 minutes in cool water or hot water for 30 minutes will significantly reduce its soluble carbohydrate content.

 - Select a horse feed low in sugar and starch (20% or less) to normalize blood glucose and insulin levels for your horse with IR.
 Beet pulp and soy hulls contain very low levels of soluble carbohydrates, so select a feed that is based on one of these ingredients.
 Southern States has the soluble carbohydrate values of its horse feeds available for you to select an appropriate one for your horse, and many products with 20% or less sugar/starch content.
 There are four Legends CarbCare horse feeds.
-They are formulated with low levels of sugar and starch content and are recommended for IR horses.
+They contain low levels of sugar and starch content and are recommended for IR horses.
 All of the Triple Crown Horse Feeds are formulated with low levels of sugar and starch and are recommended for insulin resistant horses.

 - Proper hoof care is essential for the IR horse due to increased incidence of laminitis.
 Select a well-fortified horse feed and make sure you are feeding an adequate amount of feed to meet requirements for protein, lysine, calcium, phosphorus, zinc, copper and iodine, these nutrients are especially important for good hoof growth.
 Also consider selection of a horse feed with added biotin or the use of a hoof supplement containing biotin if hoof quality is poor.